odeviceblack/sscanf/README.md

 ### sscanf error: Missing required parameters.

 `sscanf` itself was called without sufficient parameters.
 I.e. the input and specifier strings are missing.
 This can also happen when you edit the include itself to mess with the file/line macros.

-### sscanf error: System not initialised.

-``SSCANF_Init` was never called.
-This function is called automaticslly by various hooks in the include, so this mainly happens when this file is not included correcly.

 You somehow managed to call `SetPlayerName` without passing all the parameters.
 This can only happen by redefining the native declaration itself, so undo any edits to it.